Heriot-Watt University Dubai Campus

-Will present advanced theory and practice in important or emerging areas of technology including non-linear FEM (Finite Element Method) to include contact mechanics, design of components subjected to high stress applications.
+Will present advanced theory and practice in important or emerging areas of technology including non-linear Finite Element Method (FEM) FEM to include contact mechanics and design of components subjected to high stress applications.

 - B50DH Engineering Manufacture

 To provide the student with a detailed understanding of the importance and integration of advanced manufacturing technology and manufacturing systems within the context of product engineering.
-On completion, the students should have acquired a detailed understanding of the product development process from initial conception through to product support as well as appreciate the impact of each stage of the process on the business and organisationally with respect to information dependence and manufacturing processes employed.
+On completion, the students should have acquired a detailed understanding of the product development process from initial conception through to product support.
+Students will also appreciate the impact of each stage of the process on the business with respect to information dependence and manufacturing processes.